 This conference is associated with the Scopus and DOAJ listed IAFOR Journal of Education.

-The Organising Committee of The IAFOR International Conference on Education – Hawaii (IICEHawaii) is calling for abstract submissions.
+The Organising Committee of The 7th IAFOR International Conference on Education in Hawaii (IICE) is calling for abstract submissions.
 To present your research at the conference your abstract must first pass double-blind peer review.
 Upon payment of registration fees, your attendance at the conference will be confirmed.

 Teaching & Learning

 - Learning Experiences, Student Learning & Learner Diversity

 - Curriculum Design & Development

 - Adult, Lifelong & Distance Learning

 - Education & Difference: Gifted Education, Special Education, Learning Difficulties & Disability

 - Educational Policy, Leadership, Management & Administration

 - Educational Research, Development & Publishing